litixsoft/lx-mongodb/README.md

 In lieu of a formal styleguide take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt](http://gruntjs.com/).

 ## Release History
+### v0.4.6
+* refactor caching of database connection, connections are now cached by connectionString

 ### v0.4.5
 * also convert data that is of type 'string' and format 'date' in the convert function